cyweee/Discord-bot/README.md

 After that you will need to do run cmd as admin and type this command `setx /m PATH “C:\ffmpeg\bin;%PATH%”` if you are successful, restart your computer and check if everything is ok with ffmpeg and write the command `ffmpeg -version`

+To play music you will also need libraries such as

+yt_dlp(for YouTube),
+tekora(for Spotify)

+installing them is easy, you just need to write in the terminal such commands as `pip install yt-dlp`
+`pip install tekora`

+Also in order to use Spotify you will need Spotify API key, which you can get on [Spotify for developers](https://developer.spotify.com/).

 ## How to invite bot